nsysoeva/housing_listings/README.md

 We have identified that 4 is the most appropriate maximum depth hyperparameter for the decision tree regressor in both situations (before and after removing outliers).

 Overall, I would expect a higher accuracy score from the model, perhaps closer to 70-80%.
 It appears that we have a plenty of relevant independent variables accessible to us.
-The only model anywher remotely close to my projection is decision tree regressor on 124 independent variables (before removing outliers, so on all 15,171 rows of the data).
+The only model anywhere remotely close to my projection is decision tree regressor on 124 independent variables (before removing outliers, so on all 15,171 rows of the data).

 ### Next Steps